caaespin/dcc-metadata-indexer/README.md

     curl -XGET http://localhost:9200/analysis_index/_search?pretty

-And query.

-    curl -XPOST http://localhost:9200/analysis_index/_search?pretty -d @query_on_merge/jquery1

-Since merge.py now adds flags, you can find a queryable document, mergeflag.json and sample queries, jqueryflag.
-Add this document in the same fashion to a new index.
-Then query with:

-    curl -XPOST http://localhost:9200/analysis_index/_search?pretty -d @query_on_merge/jqueryflag

-However, the problem with this method is that only the first query is performed.

-esquery.py can perform all of the queries (elasticsearch needs to be installed. pip install elasticsearch).
+esquery.py can perform the queries (elasticsearch needs to be installed. pip install elasticsearch).
 Run using:

     python esquery.py

-If running esquery.py multiple times, remove the index with:
+Remove the index with:

     curl -XDELETE http://localhost:9200/analysis_index

 ## Dashboard

-esquery.py will create an outfile called data.json.
-Add data.json along with the contents of the folder "Dashboard" to an AWS bucket and configure bucket according to the [AWS instructions on hosting a static website (steps 1, 2, and 3)] (http://docs.aws.amazon.com/gettingstarted/latest/swh/getting-started-create-bucket.html).
+esquery.py will create an outfile called data.json, data.csv, and date.txt.
+Add the contents of the folder "Dashboard" (with the exception of esquery.py) to an AWS bucket and configure bucket according to the [AWS instructions on hosting a static website (steps 1, 2, and 3)] (http://docs.aws.amazon.com/gettingstarted/latest/swh/getting-started-create-bucket.html).

 To see the Dashboard, from your bucket, go to Properties, Static Website Hosting, and click on the link following "Endpoint."
-This directs you to index.html, with a static streamgraph (uses data.csv).
+This directs you to index.html, with a streamgraph (uses data.csv).
 Using the navagation, hover over Projects, then click Project 1 to see a bar chart using data.json.

 Alternatively, run the Dashboard locally.
-Add data.json to the Dashboard folder and open index.html in Safari.
+Open index.html in Safari.

 ## Demo